alebal14/alebal14/README.md

 ## About Me 😄
 Hi, I'm Alexandra!
-I'm a self-taught .NET Developer currently working at Clas Ohlson.
+I'm a .NET Developer currently working at Clas Ohlson.
 My journey in tech has taken me from front-end freelancing to back-end development with C# and Azure.
 I'm passionate about solving problems and building cloud-based solutions.

 - 🔭 I'm currently working with **C#**, **.NET Core**, and **Azure** technologies
 - 🌱 I'm building my GitHub portfolio with new projects (watch this space!)